blakeb211/gl0/readme.txt

 control character

-improve error msgs

 finish opengl lighting section

 entities inherit from entity

-add GL_DRAW_ARRAY start position to mesh struct

 have camera follow character

 get camera movement similar to how it'll be in the game

-models being loaded from disk more than once

 Add player model and camera follows player
 Add floor tiles to test level